chiho-kr/krphonenumber/README.md

   Transforms the normalized number into the desired format based on user options (e.g., "010-1234-5678" or "+82 010-1234-5678").
   The output varies according to the `--country` and `--strip-zero` options.
   - **ITU-T E.123 / DIN 5008**: A pattern that separates the country code, area code, and local number with spaces.
-    - `python main.py --input input.csv --header False --country True --delimiter space --strip-zero False`: The leading zero in the area code is preserved.
+    - `python main.py --input input.csv --country True --delimiter space --strip-zero False`: The leading zero in the area code is preserved.
       - Example: `+82 010 1234 5678`
-    - `python main.py --input input.csv --header False --country True --delimiter space --strip-zero True`: The leading zero in the area code is removed.
+    - `python main.py --input input.csv --country True --delimiter space --strip-zero True`: The leading zero in the area code is removed.
       - Example: `+82 10 1234 5678`

   - **RFC 3966 / NANP**: A pattern that separates the country code, area code, and local number with hyphens.
-    - `python main.py --input input.csv --header False --country True --delimiter hyphen --strip-zero False`: The leading zero in the area code is preserved.
+    - `python main.py --input input.csv --country True --delimiter hyphen --strip-zero False`: The leading zero in the area code is preserved.
       - Example: `+82 010-1234-5678`
-    - `python main.py --input input.csv --header False --country True --delimiter hyphen --strip-zero True`: The leading zero in the area code is removed.
+    - `python main.py --input input.csv --country True --delimiter hyphen --strip-zero True`: The leading zero in the area code is removed.
       - Example: `+82 10-1234-5678`

   - **Domestic Phone Network Numbers**: A pattern that separates the area code and local number with either hyphens or spaces without including the country code.
 The `--country` parameter is not specified.
-    - `python main.py --input input.csv --header False --delimiter space --strip-zero False`: Numbers are separated by spaces, and the leading zero in the area code is preserved.
+    - `python main.py --input input.csv --delimiter space --strip-zero False`: Numbers are separated by spaces, and the leading zero in the area code is preserved.
       - Example: `010 1234 5678`
-    - `python main.py --input input.csv --header False --delimiter space --strip-zero True`: Numbers are separated by spaces, and the leading zero in the area code is removed.
+    - `python main.py --input input.csv --delimiter space --strip-zero True`: Numbers are separated by spaces, and the leading zero in the area code is removed.
       - Example: `10 1234 5678`
-    - `python main.py --input input.csv --header False --delimiter hyphen --strip-zero False`: Numbers are separated by hyphens, and the leading zero in the area code is preserved.
+    - `python main.py --input input.csv --delimiter hyphen --strip-zero False`: Numbers are separated by hyphens, and the leading zero in the area code is preserved.
       - Example: `010-1234-5678`
-    - `python main.py --input input.csv --header False --delimiter hyphen --strip-zero True`: Numbers are separated by hyphens, and the leading zero in the area code is removed.
+    - `python main.py --input input.csv --delimiter hyphen --strip-zero True`: Numbers are separated by hyphens, and the leading zero in the area code is removed.
       - Example: `10-1234-5678`

 ### 2. File Processing Functionality (CSV and GeoJSON)